rouge-ruby/rouge/README.md

 ### Advantages to CodeRay
 * The HTML output from Rouge is fully compatible with stylesheets designed for pygments.
 * The lexers are implemented with a dedicated DSL, rather than being hand-coded.
+* Rouge supports every language CodeRay does except for Pascal/Delphi (pull requests happily accepted!), and more.

 ## You can even use it with Redcarpet